Crannog

-A crannog (/ˈkrænəɡ/; crannóg /ga/; crannag /gd/) is typically a partially or entirely artificial island, usually constructed in lakes, bogs and estuarine waters of Ireland, Scotland, and Wales.
+A crannog (/ˈkrænəɡ/; crannóg /ga/; crannag /gd/) is typically a partially or entirely artificial island, usually constructed in lochs, lakes, bogs and estuarine waters of Ireland and Scotland.
 Unlike the prehistoric pile dwellings around the Alps, which were built on shores and not inundated until later, crannogs were built in the water, thus forming artificial islands.

 Humans have inhabited crannogs over five millennia, from the European Neolithic Period to as late as the 17th/early-18th centuries.
-In Scotland there is no convincing evidence in the archaeological record of their use in the Early or Middle Bronze Age or in the Norse period.
-The radiocarbon dating obtained from key sites such as Oakbank and Redcastle indicates at a 95.4 per cent confidence level that they date to the Late Bronze Age to Early Iron Age.
-The date ranges fall after around 800 BC and so could be considered Late Bronze Age by only the narrowest of margins.
+In Scotland there is no convincing evidence in the archaeological record of their use in the Early or Middle Bronze Age or in the Norse period; Loch Bhorgastail crannog and Eilean Dòmhnuill crannog are considered one of the oldest, dating to 3380–3630 BC and 3650 to 2500 respectively.

+The radiocarbon dating obtained from other sites such as Oakbank and Redcastle indicates at a 95.4 per cent confidence level that they date to the Late Bronze Age to Early Iron Age, after 800 BC.

 Some crannogs apparently involved free-standing wooden structures, as at Loch Tay, although more commonly they are composed of brush, stone or timber mounds that can be revetted with timber piles.
 In areas such as the Outer Hebrides of Scotland, timber was unavailable from the Neolithic era onwards.
 As a result, crannogs made completely of stone and supporting drystone architecture are common there.